-Nothing goes better in sweet potato casserole than the flavors of butter and vanilla.
-Add a brown sugar nut topping, and this vegetable serves well alongside the main dish or as a dessert.
-Traditionally, sweet potatoes are served at Thanksgiving, and in this casserole, they have found their way to our annual feasting table
+Nothing goes better in Fresh Sweet Potato casserole than the flavors of butter, vanilla, and a brown sugar nut topping.
+This naturally sweet vegetable serves well alongside any main dish or as a dessert to end a delicious meal.

 The Louisiana Sweet Potatoes

-Every Christmas we get a box of Louisiana sweet potatoes from friends in South Louisiana.
-They call it their candy and they are right in doing so.
+Every Christmas, we get a box of Louisiana sweet potatoes from friends in South Louisiana.
+They call it their candy, and they are right in doing so.
 This year we got them a little early with instructions not to eat them until after the 17th day of November.
 Someone had calculated their peak of flavor to the day, just in time for Thanksgiving.

 Assembling The Casserole

 The casserole is made with mashed sweet potatoes, so you can bake or boil them until they are cooked tender.

 The butter, sugar, and vanilla blend well with the sweet potatoes.
 That's what makes them so irresistibly delicious.
 The eggs and milk help to bind and moisten the casserole dish.

 The crunchy topping of brown sugar, butter, and pecans adds texture and flavor that complete this masterpiece.
 This makes me hungry!

 More Recipes To Serve With Fresh Sweet Potato Casserole